Joan Boocock Lee: Career

 In 1981, Stan and Joan Lee moved from New York City to Los Angeles.
 There, she lent her voice to several animated Marvel shows in the 1990s.
 She first appeared in Fantastic Four in 1994, voicing a reoccurring character.
 She voiced a computer in the Iron Man television series for three episodes in 1994.
 She later appeared in Spider-Man as Madame Web, appearing in eight episodes from 1996 to 1998.

 In 2002, she appeared as herself alongside Stan Lee and Kevin Smith in Stan Lee's Mutants, Monsters & Marvels.
 In 2003, she appeared as herself in the documentary Comic Book Superheroes Unmasked.
 In 2010, she appeared in a documentary about her husband called With Great Power: The Stan Lee Story.
 Lee made her last appearance in a cameo in the 2016 film X-Men: Apocalypse alongside her husband.

 Writing

 In 1987, Joan Lee wrote The Pleasure Palace, her first novel.
 According to her daughter, Joan had also completed three unpublished novels.

 Death

-Lee died on 6 July 2017, in Los Angeles from stroke-related complications.
-Her husband of almost 70 years, and their daughter, Joan, were present as she died.
-Although several sources gave her age as 93 at the time of her death, British birth records show she was, in fact, 95 years old.
+Lee died on 6 July 2017, in Los Angeles from stroke-related complications with her husband of almost 70 years and their daughter, Joan, at her bedside.